 Your ENLawyers solution

 Print off this flyer and put your license and registration in a plastic bag with the flyer, hang it outside your window like shown on the video.
-Here is our flyer for Maryland law. (click on the images for a full size).
+Here is our flyer for Maryland law.
 You should print them on one double-sided sheet.